PLAYS

 Cast of two: 1 man, 1 woman (open casting)

-SCRIPT SAMPLE: Act Two, their director having flown the coop, PETER and JOANNA make the play their own.
+SCRIPT SAMPLE: Beginning of Act Two.
+Their director having flown the coop, PETER and JOANNA make the play their own.

 A GREENHOUSE DETERMINATION

-The AUDIENCE are cast as members of Gaia2, a survivalist underground colony set in the future where the world above them has become almost uninhabitable due to the climate apocalypse.
-They must decide whether to eject a COLONIST who may have put their community at risk based on evidence presented by two EVALUATORS.
-They vote with their cell phones.
+The AUDIENCE are cast as members of Gaia2, a survivalist underground colony set in the future where the world above them has become almost uninhabitable due to the climate apocalypse except for some desperate foragers and cannibalistic bands that prey on them They must decide whether to “mindstrip” and eject a COLONIST who has put their community at risk by coming to the aid of foragers and revealing the existence of Gaia2.
+TWO EVALUATORS take sides to argue the Colonist’s case - or do them?
+The Audience votes with their cell phones.

 Cast of three: open casting